 Basic concepts of statistics for business students are considered including descriptive statistics, probability concepts, Bayes theorem, random variables, probability distributions, expected values, point and interval estimations techniques and some hypothesis testing.
 Applications to a variety of business problems are stressed and computer statistical packages are used.
-Credit cannot be given for both STAT 3302 and STAT 3309.

-3310 Statistical Analysis for Business Applications II (3-3-0)

-Prerequisite: STAT 3309 or department approval.
+Credit cannot be given for both MATH 3302 and STAT 3309.
+3310 Statistical Analysis for Business Applications II (3-3-0) Prerequisite: STAT 3309 or department approval.
 Test of hypotheses, regression and correlation, introduction to analysis of variance, index numbers and introduction of time series and other special topics.
 Applications to a variety of business problems and use of computer statistical programs.

-4300 Statistical Quality Control (3-3-0)
+3311 Statistical Analysis for Natural Science (3-3-0) Prerequisite: MATH 1404 or MATH 1505.